 If you are dedicated to incorporating the right amount and kinds of fats into your daily diet to contribute to a healthier lifestyle, here is everything you need to know about the types of omegas and omega benefits.

-A substance that retards the oxidative rancidity of fats in stored foods.
+An Antioxidant is a substance that slows the oxidative rancidity of fats in stored foods.
 Many fats, and especially vegetable oils, contain naturally occurring antioxidants, among them vitamin E which protect them against rancidity for some time.

 Free radicals cause damage to fatty acids in cell membranes, and the product of this damage can then cause damage to proteins and DNA.
 A number of different mechanisms are involved in protection against, or repair after, oxygen radical damage, including a number of nutrients especially vitamin E, carotene, vitamin C. Collectively these are known as antioxidant nutrients.